cogentcore/core/docs/content/2-tutorials/1-tic-tac-toe.md

 This tutorial shows how to make a simple tic-tac-toe game using Cogent Core.

-First, we will make a 3x3 grid of action buttons with borders and blank icons:
+First, we will make a 3x3 grid of action buttons with borders:

 ```Go
 grid := core.NewFrame(parent)